Marisa Harris, a supervising attorney at Loyola Law School

 Yes, they can change their life.
-A great example is all the gang experts who have served long sentences and were involved in gangs heavily.
-All of them have been released, got educated, and have been working in the social work field for years giving back and showing others there is a different and better life then the lies were sold and bought into as youth.
+A great example is all of us gang experts who have served long sentences and were involved in gangs heavily.
+All of us have been released, got educated, and have been working in the social work field for years giving back and showing others there is a different and better life then the lies were sold and bought into as youth.

 • Help be the liaison between you and the client.

 • Some people will be found to be guilty and will get sentenced to prison.
 We can give them a game plan on how to survive and give them resources to change their life.
 Maybe they will be released soon we can connect them to re-entry services.

 • Help counter any unjust, unscrupulous, and unfounded arguments.

 • We can see things that you can’t because we have personally lived that life.
 This gives us a unique perspective that can have drastic and impactful value to your client’s case.

 • Help in cases that have to do with people in institutions such as juvenile hall, CYA’s, county jails, state and federal prisons.

 • Help in immigration cases on why to not deport someone.

 • Cases that have to do with prison culture and politics.